pwweb/artomator/readme.md

 $ php artisan artomator
 ```

 You will be prompted to provide the name to be used for all the classes.
-This is generally namespaced and plural. i.e. `Namespace\Names`.
+This is generally namespaced and singular. i.e. `Namespace\Name`.

 This will create the following files:
 1. Model: `Namespace\Name::class`